openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/IPCKit/cj-apis-rpc.md

 public func mapReadonlyAshmem(): Unit
 ```

-**Description:** Creates a read-only shared file mapping in the virtual address space of this process.
+**Description:** Creates a read-only shared file mapping on the virtual address space of this process.

 **System Capability:** SystemCapability.Communication.IPC.Core